 Deep Purple handles the grant applications and technical documentation.
 We guide eligible clients through the process as part of every engagement.

-Computer vision systems typically pay for themselves within 6 to 18 months.
-The payback depends on what the system replaces and the cost of getting it wrong.
 For example, if manual inspection currently costs your business 20 hours per week at €25 per hour, that is €26,000 per year.
 A CV system that reduces manual review by 80% saves over €20,000 annually, paying back a €30,000 investment in under 18 months.

 Common sources of return: